Physics-informed deep-learning applications to experimental fluid mechanics: Introduction

 PINNs are well suited for ill-posed and inverse problems related to several different types of PDEs.
-PINNs were applied to simulate vortex-induced vibrations \cite{raissiviv} and to tackle ill-posed inverse fluid-mechanics problems \cite{raissisci}.~\citeasnoun{NSFnets} showed the applicability of PINNs for the simulation of turbulence directly, where good agreement was obtained between the direct numerical simulation (DNS) results and the PINNs simulation results.~\citeasnoun{eivazi2021physicsinformed} employed PINNs for solving Reynolds-averaged Navier--Stokes (RANS) equations without any specific model or assumption for turbulence and using data as the turbulence closure.
+PINNs were applied to simulate vortex-induced vibrations \cite{raissiviv} and to tackle ill-posed inverse fluid-mechanics problems \cite{raissisci}.~\citeasnoun{NSFnets} showed the applicability of PINNs for the simulation of turbulence directly, where good agreement was obtained between the direct numerical simulation (DNS) results and the PINNs simulation results.~\citeasnoun{eivazi_pinns_pof} employed PINNs for solving Reynolds-averaged Navier--Stokes (RANS) equations without any specific model or assumption for turbulence and using data as the turbulence closure.
 PINNs were employed also for super-resolution and denoising of cardiovascular-flow MRI data \cite{FATHI2020,Gao2021} and the prediction of near-wall blood flow from sparse data \cite{arzani2021}.
 Recently,~\citeasnoun{caikarniadakis2021} proposed a method based on PINNs to infer the full continuous three-dimensional velocity and pressure fields from snapshots of three-dimensional temperature fields obtained by tomographic background-oriented Schlieren (Tomo-BOS) imaging.
-A detailed discussion on the prevailing trends in embedding physics into machine-learning algorithms and diverse applications of PINNs can be found in the work by \citeasnoun{Karniadakis2021}.
+A detailed discussion on the prevailing trends in embedding physics into machine-learning algorithms and diverse applications of PINNs can be found in the work by \citeasnoun{Karniadakis2021}, and a review of PINNs applications to fluid mechanics was provided by~\citeasnoun{cai_review}.